 The best Mother's Day gifts for Mom in 2023

 The shopping experts at CBS Essentials have just made finding the perfect gift for mom much, much easier.
 We've rounded up the best Mother's Day gifts in 2023.
 How did we find them?
 And more importantly, how we do we know that they're the best?
-Well, we consulted our team, read thousands of customer reviews across the internet and (in some instances) even asked our own mothers what they want this year.
+Well, we consulted our team, read customer reviews across the internet and even asked our own mothers what they want this year.

 The result?
 A wide variety of great gift ideas for your favorite lady.